Rural areas held back by housing and infrastructure woes, report warns

 The parliamentary group heard evidence that there were "systemic failings" in the government's rural policy development and there needed to be a more "targeted, cross-departmental, ministerial-led approach."

-"The country can no longer afford to ignore the potential of the rural economy and the prospects of the millions of people who live within it.
+Mark Tufnell, president of the Country Land and Business Association, said: "The country can no longer afford to ignore the potential of the rural economy and the prospects of the millions of people who live within it.
 Rural businesses are ready to expand, creating good jobs and opportunities for people from all walks of life - but a lack of interest from government is holding them back."

 The wide-ranging report highlighted many factors including the planning system, saying it was "failing those living and working in the countryside".

-With Covid leading to more people relocating from cities, the report said that prices were being pushed up and that in Cornwall, for example, houses were now 9 times the average wage in England.
+With Covid leading to more people relocating from cities, the report said that prices were being pushed up and that in Cornwall, for example, houses were now nine times the average wage in England.

 The definition of "affordable housing" was misleading, according to the report, with new homes often out of reach for local people and small-scale housing developments "routinely rejected".